senecajs/seneca-trello-provider/README.md

 convention.
 Trello API entities are represented as Seneca entities so that they can be accessed using the Seneca entity API and messages.

+See (seneca-entity)[senecajs/seneca-entity] and the (Seneca Data Entities Tutorial)[https://senecajs.org/docs/tutorials/understanding-data-entities.html] for more details on the Seneca entity API.

+NOTE: underlying third party SDK needs to be replaced as out of date and has a security issue.

 [![npm version](https://img.shields.io/npm/v/@seneca/trello-provider.svg)](https://npmjs.com/package/@seneca/trello-provider)
 [![build](https://github.com/senecajs/seneca-trello-provider/actions/workflows/build.yml/badge.svg)](https://github.com/senecajs/seneca-trello-provider/actions/workflows/build.yml)